jeremylynch83/drjeremylynch/_combined_master.md

 ﻿# How long do you need to stay in hospital for a brain aneurysm? {features}
 ---
-description: What to expect when staying in hospital for treatment of a brain aneurysm, with differences between endovascular and surgical approaches and how recovery looks afterwards.
+description: What to expect when staying in hospital for treatment of a brain aneurysm.
-image: feature_screening.jpg
+image: feature_stayhospital.jpg
 ---

-## How long do you need to stay in hospital for a brain aneurysm?

 If you are told you have a brain aneurysm, one of the first questions you may ask is how long you might need to stay in hospital for treatment.
 The answer depends on whether the aneurysm has **ruptured** (bled) or is **unruptured** (found before bleeding).